 - Sought-after technical skills and transferrable competencies (e.g. working in teams; ethical judgement; critical thinking; intercultural competences, etc.)

-Next step in your preparation strategy is to do a thorough review of the following: (1) the position’s duties and responsibilities; (2) your experiences; (3) application materials; and (4) interview logistics.
+The next step in your preparation is to do a thorough review of the following: (1) the position’s duties and responsibilities; (2) your experiences; (3) application materials; and (4) interview logistics.

 Make your review efforts efficient by using the following tips:

-- Pay attention to the position’s key skills and competences and think of how this position contributes to the employer’s mission, programs, challenges, etc.
+- Pay attention to the position’s key skills and competencies and think of how this position contributes to the employer’s mission, programs, challenges, etc.

-- Use the When selecting examples of your relevant qualifications, consider a variety of experiences that you have accumulated so far:
+When selecting examples of your relevant qualifications, consider a variety of experiences that you have accumulated: